- Open Access

 Additional file 2:RING mutant POSH expression does not affect sensitivity to TRAIL-mediated apoptosis.
 PPC-1 cells stably expressing rmPOSH were treated with TRAIL for 16 hours (100 ng/mL) and annexin V stained to determine percent apoptosis.
 All values indicate the mean percent annexin V positive cells +/- the standard deviation.
 (PDF 297 KB)

-Additional file 3:Cellular proliferation is decreased upon Siah2 silencing.
+Additional file 3:.
 PC-3 cells were transfected with siRNA to target Siah2.
 Cells were BrdU labeled 72 hours later.
 The percentage of BrdU positive cells was determined by flow cytometry.
 All values indicate the mean BrdU positive cells (N = 3) +/- the standard deviation. ***P < 0.001.
 (PDF 303 KB)

 About this article